Château de Malmaison: Where Roses Reign

-Many tourists traveling to Paris look for a dose of sugar coated history by heading to the Palace of Versailles or the Palace of Fontainebleau.
-Both famous residences are dripping with opulent eye candy, but there is a hidden gem waiting patiently to be unwrapped by those interested in the private residence of one of Frances’ most famous couples.
-Malmaison, the country home of the Emperor and Empress of France, Napoleon and Josephine Bonaparte.
+Many tourists traveling to Paris look for a dose of sugar coated history by heading to the Palace of Versailles or Fontainebleau.
+Both famous residences are dripping with opulence, but there is a hidden gem waiting patiently to be unwrapped by those interested in the private residence of one of Frances’ most famous couples.
+Malmaison, the country home of, Napoleon and Josephine Bonaparte.

 Walking up to the chateau you’re consumed with aisles of roses and cone shaped topiaries.
 Even on the rain soaked day I arrived, the roses brought life to the surroundings.
-At its height, there were 250 different varieties of roses planted by the Empress and her gardeners.
+At its height, there were 250 different varieties planted by the empress and her gardeners.
 To say Josephine loved flowers is an understatement.
-It seems fitting the Empresses’ middle name would be Rose.
-Thirty years after the Empress’ death, a Russian Grand Duke named a rose in honor of Josephine called, “Souvenir de la Malmaison.”
-Today there are several floral scented perfumes bearing the Empress’s name.
+It seems fitting her middle name is Rose.
+Thirty years after her death, a Russian Grand Duke named a rose in honor of her called, “Souvenir de la Malmaison.”
+And even today there are several floral scented perfumes bearing the empress’s name.

 Napoleon’s mahogany study is a bibliophile’s dream.
 At one time there were over 40,000 leather bound books lining the walls.
 More than 500 have been found and placed back upon the shelves.
 The original volumes bear the embossed emblem, “BP” for Bonaparte.
 Hidden behind mirrors is a private staircase leading up to the Emperor’s apartment.
 Everything in the study is scholarly, like the paintings of Homer and Voltaire and the medallions of Apollo and Minerva.
 Even after the couple’s divorce in 1809, Josephine was adamant nothing change in her husband’s study.